Treatment options and pricing

 During your consultation with our nurse, some of the questions we may ask are:

-- Current medical problems – this may affect your risk of disease as well as an impact on the medications we can prescribe
+* Current medical problems – this may affect your risk of disease, as well as have an impact on the medications we can prescribe

-Please contact us as early as possible so we can plan your vaccination schedule.
+Please get in touch with us as early as possible so we can plan your vaccination schedule.

 Vaccines: Please contact us as early as possible so we can plan your vaccination schedule.